levimatheri/myusica/README.md

 # myusica

-A Flutter application for connecting people to musicians around them based on their needs
+A mobile application for connecting people to musicians around them based on their needs.
+Built with Flutter, written in Dart